RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: User Study Findings

 \section{User Study Findings}

 Our analysis highlights both the promise and current limitations of \system{}.
-We first report participants’ overall perceptions of usability, then examine performance across the six \emph{guiding} and four \emph{emerging} prompt categories, and finally describe the strategies and goals that shaped how participants engaged with the system.
+We first report {the system's performance}, followed by participants’ overall perceptions of usability, then examine performance across the six \emph{guiding} and four \emph{emerging} prompt categories, and finally describe the strategies and goals that shaped how participants engaged with the system.